TimCannady/BurningMan_Art_Guide/README.md

 I also enjoyed learning "how it all comes together."
 How to use multiple technologies (and languages) in a real-world app.

 The challenges I faced had to do with connecting the front-end to the back-end.
 I had to go from Ruby to JavaScript to Ruby and back.
 And via asynchronous requests, which I'm comfortable with but was using a new technique with.
-I'm also somewhat new to JavaScript in general, so keeping everything object-oriended was a fun challenge as well.
+I'm also somewhat new to JavaScript in general, so keeping everything object-oriented was a fun challenge as well.

 I'd use React again.
-It requires a little more setup than just doing things with jQuery, so it might make the most sense for exceptionally-light projects.
-But beyond that, I think it's a great technology.
+It requires a little more setup than just doing things with jQuery, so it might make less sense for exceptionally-light projects.
+Beyond that I think it's great.

 ## Invitation